kpranke/data_engieneer_nanodegree/Project - Data Modeling with Postgres/README.md

 - *etl.py* - the script connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables

 ## Step by step instructions

+### Creating Tables

+- Wrote CREATE statements in  *sql_queries.py* to create each table.
+- Wrote DROP statements in *sql_queries.py* to drop each table if it exists.
+- Run *create_tables.py* to create your database and tables.
+- Run *test.ipynb* to confirm the creation of your tables with the correct columns.
+- Built ETL Processes
+- Followed instructions in the *etl.ipynb* notebook to develop ETL processes for each table.
+At the end of each table section, or at the end of the notebook, run *test.ipynb* to confirm that records were successfully inserted into each table.

+### Building ETL Pipeline

+- Used *etl.ipynb* to complete *etl.py* to process the entire datasets.